XinZhangk/RoboRTS_Sim/README.md

 # Simple Simulation (for RoboRTS)
 This is simply a skeleton project for multiple robot simulation.
-Currently the code is written *very* badly, with little documentation and much repetitions.
 Please improve the code quality and add more features.

 Note that since Daniel kindly added the function to generate messages within the package, we need to run message generation first to create the corresponding header files.